pkurth/libtiff/doc/internals.rst

 Native CPU byte order is determined on the fly by the library and does not need to be specified.

+The following defines control general portability:

+.. c:macro:: HAVE_MMAP

+    Define this if there is *mmap-style* support for mapping files into memory (used only to read data).

+.. c:macro:: HOST_FILLORDER

+    Define the native CPU bit order: one of :c:macro:`FILLORDER_MSB2LSB` or :c:macro:`FILLORDER_LSB2MSB`

+.. c:macro:: HOST_BIGENDIAN

+    Define the native CPU byte order: 1 if big-endian (Motorola) or 0 if little-endian (Intel); this may be used in codecs to optimize code

 The :c:macro:`HOST_FILLORDER` and :c:macro:`HOST_BIGENDIAN`
 definitions are not currently used, but may be employed by codecs for optimization purposes.

-The following defines control general portability:

-.. list-table:: Portability defines
-    :widths: 5 20
-    :header-rows: 1

-    * - Define
-      - Description

-    * - :c:macro:`BSDTYPES`
-      - Define this if your system does **not** define the usual BSD typedefs: :c:type:`u_char`, :c:type:`u_short`, :c:type:`u_int`, :c:type:`u_long`.

-    * - :c:macro:`HAVE_IEEEFP`
-      - Define this as 0 or 1 according to the floating point format supported by the machine.
-If your machine does not support IEEE floating point then you will need to add support to tif_machdep.c to convert between the native format and IEEE format.

-    * - :c:macro:`HAVE_MMAP`
-      - Define this if there is *mmap-style* support for mapping files into memory (used only to read data).

-    * - :c:macro:`HOST_FILLORDER`
-      - Define the native CPU bit order: one of :c:macro:`FILLORDER_MSB2LSB` or :c:macro:`FILLORDER_LSB2MSB`

-    * - :c:macro:`HOST_BIGENDIAN`
-      - Define the native CPU byte order: 1 if big-endian (Motorola) or 0 if little-endian (Intel); this may be used in codecs to optimize code

 On UNIX systems :c:macro:`HAVE_MMAP` is defined through the running of the :program:`configure` script; otherwise support for memory-mapped files is disabled.
-Note that :file:`tiffcomp.h` defines :c:macro:`HAVE_IEEEFP` to be 1 (:c:macro:`BSDTYPES` is not defined).

 Types and Portability
 ---------------------